-Our friend and mental toughness coach Spencer Wood was kind enough to share the follow tips to overcoming mistakes.
+Our friend and mental toughness coach Spencer Wood was kind enough to share the following tips to overcoming mistakes.

-Errors are usually mechanical, tactical or mental.
-This is important to understand because a mechanical error involves motor mechanics (such as a golfer moving his/her head to early, or a basketball player not squaring his/her feet and hips to the basket and shooting off balance).
+Errors are usually mechanical, tactical, or mental.
+This is important to understand because a mechanical error involves motor mechanics (such as a golfer moving his/her head too early, or a basketball player not squaring his/her feet and hips to the basket and shooting off-balance).
 Sometimes, these errors are relatively easy to fix without too much work needed on the mental side of the game.
-However, left unchecked, these poor mechanics can not only lead to longer term skill slumps due to the bad mechanics, but can also weaken poise, focus and ultimately confidence.
+However, left unchecked, these poor mechanics can not only lead to longer-term skill slumps due to the bad mechanics, but can also weaken poise, focus, and ultimately confidence.

 Sometimes an error can be tactical.
 For example, a soccer player not executing the timing of an off-side trap, or a basketball player may not execute a defensive assignment because he/she did not understand or just forgot the correct rotation on the run-and-jump trapping press defense that the team is playing.
 Like mechanical errors, tactical errors can also weaken confidence, leading to other issues connected to poise, focus, and even commitment if left unchecked.

 While many tactical errors can involve mental processes, there is an additional third category of mistakes that is purely mental, and this common reason for mistakes typically involves one or more of the 4 C’s, namely composure, concentration, confidence and/or commitment.